Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-earth-day.html.markdown

 Yes.
 I do think people are really changing.
 Buying second hand now is looked at as being more responsible and can save you money as well.

 I've got no issue with people buying new, but I think people are buying better quality items which is great.
 I think you should buy the quality you can afford.
 It's very difficult when you're younger and fast fashion is convenient, and also when people are trying to pay their bills and feed their children, but if we all do one thing that we can afford to do within our budget, it goes a long way.

+> "If we all do one thing that we can afford to do within our budget, it goes a long way."

 Asking questions and challenging people is important.
 When you go to a cafe or you see a business, ask them what can be recycled?
 Are their products sustainable?
 Is it fair trade?
 Is it ethical?
 Is it organic?
 Is it vegan?
 If they hear that question over and over again from different people, they're going to take note and think, this is important, I'm going to change my business to see if I can find a solution.